nisharao321/exp8/procedure.md

 11. Further, connect the rubber tube to pitot tubes velocity head and note down the reading.<br>
 <img src="images/k11.png"><br>

-12. Click on the NEXT button at the bottom right corner to proceed to the next step. <br>
+12. Click on the OK button to proceed further. <br>
 <img src="images/k12.png"><br>

 13. Click on the NEXT button at the bottom right corner to proceed to the next step.<br>